nodes777/aquascraper/README.md

 ## Bugs

-* Currently the data being displayed for the closed auctions aquabid, after selecting "view 1 previous day", includes sales that have been sold before their close date.
+* ~~Currently the data being displayed for the closed auctions aquabid, after selecting "view 1 previous day", includes sales that have been sold before their close date.
 This allows a single sale to remain as a valid data point for multiple days.
-If serious data analysis is to be done, this must be sorted to only display the data on the day that the sale is made.
+If serious data analysis is to be done, this must be sorted to only display the data on the day that the sale is made.~~ This was fixed on February 22nd 2018.
+All previous scrapes have sales from dates around that specific day so they have higher sales volumes.
+The current set up only scrapes sales if that sale was made on the day of the scrape.
+This is more accurate to the "sales that were made today".

 ## To Dos
 * Add links to fish closed auction pages